The Science Behind a Writing Routine That Sticks

 Research

-Robert Boice (30-year longitudinal study)
+Robert Boice (30-year study)

-Research reveals successful writers share these patterns:
+Top writers share these habits:

-• Maintain short sessions (30-90 minutes maximum)
+• Keep sessions short (30-90 minutes max)

-• Write at consistent times and locations
+• Write at the same time and place

-• Track output without judgment
+• Track output without judging it

 The Three-Element Habit Loop